 Please note that, for security reasons, to make comments you will be asked to register.

 Whilst most Planning decisions are made by delegated WDDC officers sometimes applications are called up to a full Planning Committee Meeting.
 When this happens members of the public may attend these meetings.
-If you have written to the District Council about a specific application you will receive a letter informing you of the committee date and inviting you to attend.
-WDDC have produced a guide to those wishing to speak at these meetings which can be found by following this link:
+If you have written to the District Council about a specific application you should receive a letter informing you of the committee date and inviting you to attend.

 ** If you are thinking of making a planning application West Dorset District Council offer pre-application advice and have a step~by~step guide, including fees, follow this link: